-Pineapple plants are more tolerant to wet conditions.
+Pineapple plants are more tolerant of wet conditions.
 Plants can survive in flooded conditions for 1-2 weeks.
-However, plant growth will be good if the soil is in good drainage conditions.
+However, plant growth will be good if the soil has good drainage conditions.
 Cultivation of plants in wetlands, especially in peatlands, is highly dependent on controlling the groundwater level.
-The optimum groundwater depth for pineapple plant
+The optimum groundwater depth for pineapple plant growth is between 30-40 cm [73, 74].
+[75] added that a maintenance water table of 30-40 cm can also increase the availability of macronutrients and improve nutrient absorption rates.
+The study area experienced flooding for 5-6 months; however, the groundwater dropped to 70-100 cm in the dry season.
+Therefore, water control is important.